MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/nf-wdfobject-wdfobjectdelete.md

 The <b>WdfObjectDelete</b> method can return before the framework has deleted the object and its child objects.
 The order in which the framework deletes child objects is not predictable.

-For more information about <b>WdfObjectDelete</b>, see <a href="https://msdn.microsoft.com/33efc3a8-ac46-4626-ba0f-beb1eaa9ee47">Framework Object Life Cycle</a>.
+For more information about <b>WdfObjectDelete</b> and the cleanup rules for a framework object hierarchy, see <a href="https://msdn.microsoft.com/33efc3a8-ac46-4626-ba0f-beb1eaa9ee47">Framework Object Life Cycle</a>.

 The <b>WdfObjectDelete</b> method must be called at IRQL &lt;= DISPATCH_LEVEL.
 If your driver is deleting a control device object, <b>WdfObjectDelete</b> must be called at IRQL = PASSIVE_LEVEL.
 Similarly, if your driver is deleting a common buffer, <b>WdfObjectDelete</b> must be called at IRQL = PASSIVE_LEVEL.

 #### Examples